 Since the government-wide focus includes the long-term view, comparisons between these two perspectives may provide insight into the long-term impact of short-term financing decisions.
-Both the governmental funds balance sheet and the governmental funds operating statement provide a reconciliation to assist in understanding the difference between these two perspectives.
+Both the governmental funds balance sheet and the governmental funds statement or revenues, expenditures, and changes in fund balances provide a reconciliation to assist in understanding the difference between these two perspectives.